Observing Fine-Grained Changes in Jupyter Notebooks During Development Time: Empirical Analysis Methodology

 To identify the purpose of the code changes, and thus the users' intentions when changing the code, we \emph{qualitatively} analyzed the code before and after self-transitions.
 The reason why in this part we focus exclusively on self-transitions is that inter-transitions consist of a developer executing two different cells (with two different pieces of code).
 Therefore, inter-transitions do not provide relevant information to analyze the evolution of the code.

-Due to the large scale of our dataset ($3,573$ self-transitions), we used a combination of manual open coding and automatic labelling using GPT-4o.
+Due to the large scale of our dataset ($3,573$ self-transitions), we used a combination of manual open coding and automatic labeling using GPT-4o.
 We manually annotated a sample of $400$ self-transitions to define a set of labels that we could provide to GPT-4o in the prompts.
 Specifically, two authors of the paper manually reviewed $200$ transitions pertaining to the data analysis task and $200$ pertaining to the machine learning task.
 These transitions were randomly sampled following a stratified sampling based on the users, since some users generated more cells than others.
 Both annotators labeled each of these transitions following an open coding methodology, analyzing the source code of the cell before re-execution and the source code of the cell after re-execution.
 Subsequently, the two annotators discussed the resulting set of distinct labels (\textit{i.e.}, their labeling schemes) and identified mappings between them.
 While one of the annotators had a more fine-grained set than the other (\textit{e.g.}, one annotator defined the label ``modification'', while the other annotator had differentiated between ``correct to match what they aim for'', ``edit to a new variable version'', and ``test different input data''), we were able to map the labels with 1:1 and 1:N mappings and agree on the necessary specificity.
-As a result, we identified 11 labels shown in the top part of Table~\ref{tab:change-purpose-labels}.
+As a result, we identified 11 labels shown in Table~\ref{tab:change-purpose-labels}.

 As a second step, we programmatically labeled the self-transitions using GPT-4o.
-We provided GPT4o with a system prompt that instructed the LLM to classify code transitions based on the purpose of the changes.
-Additionally, the system prompt provided our resulting labeling scheme and instructed that if GPT4o found a case with a label that was not present in our scheme, GPT4o should use its own label consistently across transitions.
-The user prompt focused on asking GPT4o to label one code transition at a time.
-Both prompts together had a length smaller than the maximum context (\textit{i.e.}, 128k tokens), and they can be found in supplementary materials~\cite{artifacts}.
-Two new labels were generated by GPT-4o (``unknown'', and ``remove debugging code''), but they were only present in one case each.
+We provided GPT-4o with a system prompt that instructed the LLM to classify code transitions based on the purpose of the changes.
+Additionally, the system prompt provided our resulting labeling scheme and instructed that if GPT-4o found a case with a label that was not present in our scheme, GPT-4o should use its own label consistently across transitions.
+The user prompt focused on asking GPT-4o to label one code transition at a time.
+Both prompts together had a length smaller than the maximum context (\textit{i.e.}, 128k tokens), and, since they mostly duplicate the description of the classes provided in Table~\ref{tab:change-purpose-labels}, they can be found in supplementary materials~\cite{artifacts}.
+Two new labels were generated by GPT-4o (``unknown'' and ``remove debugging code''), but they were only present in one case each.